-Obviously us humans have been following some varied styles of eating for generations and fashions do come and go.
-However fad diets came into modern culture in the 20th century, when international communication began to mould our social influences.
+Obviously, we humans have been following some varied styles of eating for generations and fashions do come and go.
+However, fad diets came into modern culture in the 20th century, when international communication began to mould our social influences.

 The 20th century and fad diets

 The grapefruit diet became most popular in the 1930s.
-The thinking with the grapefruit diet was that consumption of a grapefruit with every meal would stimulate digestion and speed up metabolism.
-Even today, you may find some weight conscious individuals who may consume grapefruit and black coffee for breakfast.
-While grapefruit is an excellent food, eating any foods, especially citrus, out of season and in excess is a recipe for digestive discomfort and possible development of food sensitivity.
+The thinking with the grapefruit diet was that the consumption of grapefruit with every meal would stimulate digestion and speed up metabolism.
+Even today, you may find some weight-conscious individuals who may consume grapefruit and black coffee for breakfast.
+While grapefruit is excellent food, eating any foods, especially citrus, out of season and in excess is a recipe for digestive discomfort and possible development of food sensitivity.
 Grapefruit is best consumed in small amounts and really only when grown in season.
-Grapefruit contains a phytochemical which promotes the production of glutathione, a co-enzyme said to have anti-tumor and antioxidant qualities.
+Grapefruit contains a phytochemical which promotes the production of glutathione, a co-enzyme said to have anti-tumour and antioxidant qualities.
 Those on medications, with histamine reactions (rashes, allergies, or even asthma) should avoid eating grapefruit in excess.

 A quick skip through the 1960s and 70s with some more than ridiculous fad diets including the cookie diet, the baby food diet and the burger diet.
 We need not go into too much detail about these fad diets.

-Low fat diets were popularised in the 80s, with the Pritikin diet showing more of the modern signs of slick marketing and product advertising as we do see today with fad diets.
-The Pritikin diet viewed fat as the enemy, a common theme that can still be seen today in the supermarket shelves with many commercially available 'low fat' products.
-While fats were eschewed, high fibre grains were in vogue and the Pritikin muffin was the 'thing' to eat with your low fat decaf coffee with nutrasweet.
+Low-fat diets were popularised in the 80s, with the Pritikin diet showing more of the modern signs of slick marketing and product advertising as we do see today with fad diets.
+The Pritikin diet viewed fat as the enemy, a common theme that can still be seen today on supermarket shelves with many commercially available ‘low-fat’ products.
+While fats were eschewed, high fibre grains were in vogue and the Pritikin muffin was the ‘thing’ to eat with your low-fat decaf coffee with Nutrasweet.
 Fibre is definitely an important component of a healthy diet and plays a big role in healthy digestion and bowel function.
 However, the downfall with this particular fad diet is in the proportions of nutrients.
-It was, incidentally in the 1980s that the 'healthy food pyramid' began its circulation throughout Australia (the Swedes have a bit to answer for here).
+It was, incidentally in the 1980s that the ‘healthy food pyramid’ began its circulation throughout Australia (the Swedes have a bit to answer for here).
 But is consuming 8-12 servings of carbohydrates really going to help with weight loss?
-Fibre is found in many kinds of foods, including fruits such as pears and apples, all different kinds of vegetables, from the stringy parts of celery to starch fibres in sweet potato, plus fresh cooked wholegrains.
+Fibre is found in many kinds of foods, including fruits such as pears and apples, all different kinds of vegetables, from the stringy parts of celery to starch fibres in sweet potato, plus fresh-cooked wholegrains.